Accepting applications now!

-VISP students pay standard international student tuition fees directly to CapU.
-Students should also plan for books and supplies.
+As a VISP student, you pay standard international student tuition fees directly to CapU.
+You also need to plan for books and supplies.

-As a visiting student, you must be enrolled in guard.me health insurance, a private insurance company contracted by CapU.
+As a VISP student, you must be enrolled in guard.me health insurance, a private insurance company contracted by CapU.

 This basic health insurance, costing approximately $2.00 per day, is mandatory and ensures you have adequate coverage for the duration of your stay, regardless of your individual extended health plans.

-CapU offers student residence close to campus.
-Rooms in residence start at $4,606 per term*, including meals.
+CapU offers Student Housing close to campus.
 You will receive information about application deadlines with your Letter of Acceptance.

 You also have other options for accommodation: host family in a homestay environment or fully furnished shared housing with other students, which you may contact directly.

 We strongly advise you to ensure you understand all conditions and refund policies of your accommodation before signing any contracts.